solkimicreb/book_of_algorand/README.md

 ### Creating the story ASA

-> Reminder: custom tokens are called Algorand Standard Assets (ASAs) in Algorand.
+> Reminder: custom tokens are called Algorand Standard Assets (ASAs).

 ASAs are created via an http requests with a few immutable parameters.